LewisMatos/DTG/README.md

 Flatiron School 3-week group project.

-Our project is a rails application where users sign-in with facebook and see current events happening in NYC.
-After favoriting an event by 'pinning it,' a user is able to search for a date to that particular event.
+Our project is a rails application where users sign-in with Facebook and see current events happening in NYC.
+User can pin/bookmark an event and search for a date to that particular event.

 Tentatively live at: http://downtogo.herokuapp.com/